There is no greater honor than to serve the Kingdom of God. It’s no wonder many of us get stuck when it comes to ministry appreciation gift ideas.

-When we send a love note, encouraging someone who God placed on our hearts, and they tell us we don’t know what that did for them; that helps us to continue following God.
+When we send a love note or a card, encouraging someone who God placed on our hearts, and they tell us we don’t know what that did for them; that helps us to continue following God.

-Encouragement goes a long way, and you can do this a number of ways.
-You can call them to give words of encouragement, give them a handwritten note, buy an encouraging card, or even send an eCard.
-So, don’t let postage, or time, stand in the way of encouraging others.
-God is unwilling to abandon a cheerful giver (2 Corinthians 9:7).
-If your heart is your giving, God will provide you with the resources you need.
+Don’t let postage, or time, stand in the way of encouraging others.
+If your heart is in your giving, God is unwilling to abandon a cheerful giver (2 Corinthians 9:7).
+God will provide you with the resources you need, including eCards!

 Providing a meal, whether delivering a meal that was ordered, or preparing a home cooked meal, is not only a blessing to their tummy, but a time saver!

-Many servants of the Lord, sow personal time that takes time away from their families.
+Many servants sow personal time that takes time away from their families.
 Something as simple as providing a meal, gives them a break from cooking, and gives them more time with their family.

 The thought of finding time for a date night or time to their self is often overlooked due to finances or not having a babysitter.